American Osteopathic Board of Family Physicians: Call for Item Writers! Get details

 To be eligible for the Early Entry Initial Certification OMT Performance Exam, you must meet one of the following criteria:

-- You are a DO Family Medicine resident.
+- You are a DO in a Family Medicine residency.

-- You are an MD Family Medicine resident who has completed 50 hours of OMT/OPP training during residency.
+- You are an MD in an osteopathically recognized Family Medicine residency.

 The following criteria must also be met:

 - You must have completed two AOBFP In-Service Exams (ISE or ISE+) during residency.

 - You must have completed the Early Entry Initial Certification Written (Cognitive) Exam.

 Once eligibility requirements are met, you must submit the following: